 After a little more panic, and mainly probably because my brain combusted trying to organise all my thoughts, I decided to KISS - Keep it simple, stupid!
 Of course, the best way to start learning about money is by having a look at your own money: seeing where it comes from and seeing where it goes.
+When I did that a huge weight was lifted off my shoulders because I felt like I was in control.

 My 2 unsolicited pieces of advice:

-1. Building financial literacy is a journey, it is important to start small and build your way up at your own pace.
+Building financial literacy is a journey, it is important to start small and build your way up at your own pace.

-2. The best time to start learning about money is yesterday, the second best time is today.
+The best time to start learning about money is yesterday, the second best time is today.

 Now go get ‘em, tiger!